Basic Configuration

 Important: Make sure that the baseUrl URL ends with a slash!

 The config section describes the actual extraction.
-Its most important parts are the outputBucket and jobs properties. outputBucket must be set to the id of the Storage Bucket where the data will be stored.
+Its most important parts are the outputBucket and jobs properties. outputBucket must be set to the ID of the Storage Bucket where the data will be stored.
 If no bucket exists, it will be created.

 "config": {